 Simmer until the potatoes are soft, about 20 minutes.

-Finally, finish the soup by adding the kale and simmering just long enough to let it wilt (30 seconds), or add it raw to the bowls as mentioned above.
+Finally, finish the soup by either adding the kale and simmering just long enough to let it wilt (30 seconds), or add it raw to the bowls as mentioned above.

 Much of that is hands-off, so this is totally doable for a weeknight meal.